ezntek/beancode/README.md

 ***IMPORTANT:*** Some examples using [raylib](https://github.com/raysan5/raylib) are provided.
 They were written entirely for fun; in order to run those examples one must install the `raylib` package for those examples to run, else, you will get an error.

-This interpreter is called beancode (aka `beancode1`. `beancode2` does exist, it is a **completely different programming language** featured in the main branch of this repository.
-Future references to beancode means the current implementation.)

 **If youre looking for beancode2, head over to the main branch.**

 ***IMPORTANT:*** Consider this project to still be in alpha.
 I am and will be actively patching bugs I find in the interpreter.
 Do not consider this stable; please frequently update this software.